Stanford Prison Experiment: The Musical

 [San Francisco, CA — January 21, 2021]

-Further insight came from polarity thinking: truth and wisdom can be found on more than one side of a complex issue; the greater good of a bigger picture depends upon complementary contributions from all sides (“both-and”); and over-emphasis of one side over another is counterproductive toward that bigger picture.
-For example, a correctional facility should provide respect and safety, both for its guards and for its prisoners (respecting both collective and individual needs), since big-picture objectives ostensibly include someday restoring rehabilitated prisoners back into society as healthy, functional, contributing members.
+We can see this in sociopolitical debate as well.
+Truth and wisdom can be found on more than one side of a complex issue, and the best outcome for the bigger picture requires complementary contributions from all sides (“both-and”).
+For example, a correctional facility should provide respect and safety, both for its guards and for its prisoners (respecting both collective and individual needs), since big-picture objectives ostensibly include someday restoring rehabilitated prisoners back into society as healthy, functional members.

-I then examined the SPE through the lens of systems thinking, an approach to understanding and navigating complexity through focus on relationships and interactions within a whole – holism, not reductionism.
-When participants or advocates in a polarity become too invested in “their side”, “their cause”, their role, each side then views the other as the enemy in an either-or, win-lose battle.
-Imbalance (real or perceived) on one side often triggers over-compensatory imbalance from another side, and so forth.
-In the SPE, volunteer prisoners initially took their roles and situation far less seriously than did the volunteer guards.
-The guards responded harshly, the prisoners then responded to that response, and the cycle escalated destructively as the perceived roles (particularly those of the guards) eclipsed the larger objectives – the means became the ends.
+Unfortunately, imbalance (real or perceived) on one side often triggers over-compensatory imbalance from another side.
+In the SPE, the prisoners initially took their roles and situation far less seriously than did the guards.
+The guards responded harshly, the prisoners then responded to that response, and the cycle escalated destructively as the perceived roles (particularly those of the guards) eclipsed the larger objectives – and the means became the end.

-I began to wonder what social phenomena – even those as subtle as poor sportsmanship – might influence individuals and make it easier for them to get “lost in a role”, easier for polarities to become destructive instead of constructive.
+Could everyday social dysfunction – poor sportsmanship, road rage – be both the effect and the cause of individuals getting “lost in a role” too easily, for complements becoming destructive instead of constructive?
 Might these eventually escalate tribalism, impasse, and outrage in complex social issues, causing difficult situations to become intractable and unstable situations to become dangerous?
 Could the Stanford Prison Experiment, its failures, and its lessons inform actionable discourse on a far larger scale?

-Suddenly, the implications and applications of what transpired in August of 1971 caught my imagination.
+The implications and applications of what transpired in August of 1971 caught my imagination.
 What began as an impulsive lark became serious inquiry, then a full-blown project.
 Eventually, I wrote not one parody song but ten, which together outlined the events of the Stanford Prison Experiment in music.
-However, that skeletal concept was unable to generate much receptivity or enthusiasm among the people with whom I shared it, so I eventually and regretfully moved on to other endeavors.

 Although the Stanford Prison Experiment took place more than fifty years ago, its lessons still can equip and encourage us: to be wary of blanket assessments, convenient characterizations, and simplistic solutions to complex problems; to maintain mindful resistance against getting “lost in a role”; and to seek the truth and wisdom of “the other side” as we pursue shared objectives for desperately needed systemic change in society.